pmannle/phantom-manager/README.md

 1. You will need Nginx which will load balance requests between the phantom-js processes.
-Its conf must include an "upstream phantomjs" directive with the corresponding settings.
+Its conf must include a "upstream phantomjs" directive with the corresponding settings.
 For example:

 ```